Western Yugur language

-There are approximately 4,600 Turkic-speaking Yugurs.
+There are approximately 2,000 speakers of Western Yugur.

 Classification

 Besides similarities with Uyghuric languages, Western Yugur also shares a number of features, mainly archaisms, with several of the Northeastern Turkic languages, but it is not closer to any one of them in particular.
-Neither Western nor Eastern Yugur are mutually intelligible with Uyghur.
+Neither Western nor Eastern Yugur are mutually intelligible with the modern Uyghur language spoken amongst the Uyghurs of China's Xinjiang autonomous region.

-Western Yugur also contains archaisms which are attested in neither modern Uyghuric nor Siberian, such as its anticipating counting system coinciding with Old Uyghur, and its copula dro, which originated from Old Uyghur but substitutes the Uyghur copulative personal suffixes.
+Western Yugur also contains archaisms which are attested in neither modern Uyghuric nor Siberian, such as its anticipating counting system coinciding with Old Uyghur, and its copula dro, which also originated from Old Uyghur but substitutes the Uyghur copulative personal suffixes.

 Geographic distribution

 Speakers of Western Yugur reside primarily in the western part of Gansu province's Sunan Yugur Autonomous County.
+They are concentrated in the Dahe and Minghua townships and the northern portion of the Huangcheng township.